 FSA stands for flexible spending account.
 The money that goes into an FSA is tax-free.
 Generally, you won't pay taxes on anything you spend from an FSA as long as the money is used to pay for qualified medical expenses.

 You can use FSA money for medical expenses that aren't covered by your health insurance.
 For instance, FSA money can be used to pay for:

 - Co-payments and deductibles

-- Drugs or medical devices not covered by insurance plans
+- Prescription drugs or medical devices not covered by insurance plans

-You can't set up an FSA if you are self-employed.
+Not all employers offer FSAs, and you can't set up an FSA on your own.
+You also can't set up an FSA if you are self-employed.

 There's one important restriction on FSA money.
 You have to use all the money that goes into it within the year.
 If you don't, you lose it.
 The account doesn't roll over into the next tax year.